Moondwara

-Moondwara is a village in tehsil sikar of Sikar district in Rajasthan, India.
+Moondwara is a village in Sikar tehsil, Sikar district in Rajasthan, India.

 It is situated at a distance of 18 kilometres from Sikar in the south-west direction on Sikar-Naguor-Jodhpur road.
 This is an old historical village founded 600 years ago.
 This is a well-connected village.

 There are 500 families living in the village.
 It is a well-designed village.
 There is one road-crossed the village.
 There is one bazar in the center of the village.